-Wetland Indicator Status measures abundance of streamside plants that vary in their need for permanent water in the river channel.
+Wetland indicator status measures abundance of streamside plants that vary in their need for permanent water in the river channel.
 Scores range from 1 to 5.
 Low scores (<4) indicate that the majority of plants at a given location are wetland plants like watercress and cattails, which depend on consistent presence of water in the river.
 High scores (>4) indicate that the majority of plants are upland plants like burrobrush and different grasses; these do not depend on consistent presence of water in the river and usually are not found in wetlands.
 Results from the 2013 water year will serve as a baseline to help track future changes in wetland plants.

-Wetland Indicator Status (WIS) was determined for eight total locations along the river.
+Wetland indicator status (WIS) was determined for eight total locations along the river.
 Overall, scores have remained similar at most sites.
 Scores averaged 2.7 downstream of Agua Nueva.
 This suggests greater presence of wetland plants instead of upland plants as the river flowed away from the reclamation facilities.
-Just upstream of the study area a reference site had the highest scores and was dominated by upland plants.
+Just upstream of the study area, a reference site had the highest scores and was dominated by upland plants.
 Two sites (approximately 5 and 20 miles downstream) appeared to shift toward more upland plants with increased scores in 2015.
-This may in part be explained by changes in flow extent as these sites experienced dry conditions more frequently in late 2014 and 2015.
+This may be in part explained by changes in flow extent, as these sites experienced dry conditions more frequently in water year 2015.
+However, these same sites were wet again when surveyed in 2016, and stream-side plants shifted back toward wetland plants.